-The Company held its third Global Leadership Conference ("GLC") in October, 2022.
-The GLC brought together 150 of the organization's top leaders from across the globe to discuss the Company's strategic direction and priorities for the future.
-The overarching theme from the event is that the Company is doubling down on its four-pillar strategy which encompasses a high-performance culture, operational excellence, disciplined financial management, and a customer first focus.
-The Company's four pillar strategy has served the Company well in the past, enabling it to expand the business, both organically and through acquisition, double its Adjusted Operating Income Margin1 from 4% to 8% (excluding a 50bps impact from the GM-UAW strike in 2019) over a five-year period from 2015 to 2019, and introduce new and innovative BreakThrough products to the market to help to secure the next phase of growth.
+The Company held its third GLC in October, 2022.
+The GLC brought together 150 of the organization's top leaders from across the globe to discuss the Company's strategic direction and priorities for the future, which included a continued focus on its four-pillar strategy of: a high-performance culture, operational excellence, disciplined financial management, and a customer first focus.
+The Company's four pillar strategy has served the Company well in the past, enabling it to expand the business, both organically and through acquisition, double its Adjusted Operating Income Margin1 from 4% to 8% (excluding a 50bps impact from the GM-UAW strike in 2019) over a five-year period from 2015 to 2019, and introduce new and innovative Breakthrough products to the market to help secure the next phase of growth.